top of page

 worked as a child, adolescent and family therapist, mostly in community settings.

-In addition to numerous articles, she is the author of two books about autism spectrum disorder, The Hidden Child and Behind the Mirror, and an upcoming novel, Twilight Fires.
+In addition to numerous articles, she is the author of two books about autism spectrum disorder, The Hidden Child and Behind the Mirror, and now her newly published novel, Twilight Fires.

 READ BOOKS